Big-Bio/MultiLabLeaderboard/README.md

 Eighth Step: set up shinyapps
  1) follow the directions here to set up an account and link to to Rstudio https://shiny.rstudio.com/articles/shinyapps.html
+ 2) comment out the setwd() command in your server.R file
  2) deploy your app to shinyapps!

  Nineth Step: